 Danielle has been a member of SCBWI since 2007.
-She was SF/South’s Membership Chair and Bookstore Liason from 2015-2017.
-Danielle writes middle grade historical fiction and picture book biographies.
-She also teaches ESL at Canada College and holds private writing and literature classes.
-She is the founder of the MGLunchbreak, a monthly gathering of middle grade writers who read and discuss craft.
+She has written professionally for over twenty-five years.
+She writes picture books, middle grade and young adult novels.
+Danielle is an editor at Angelella Editorial and an instructor of writing and English at Canada College.
+She is the founder of the MG Lunchbreak, a bookclub of professional writers who discuss books with an eye for craft.
 Danielle holds a BA in English Literature from the University of California at Berkeley and an MFA in Writing for Children and Young Adults from Vermont College of Fine Arts.

 Kristi Wright, Assistant Regional Advisor